davidgatti/How-to-Understand-Sockets-Using-IoT/README.md

 - `Subject: Test message`
 - *empty space*
 - This is my awesome message
-- . *just a single dot to tel the server we finished our message*
+- . *just a single dot to tell the server that we finished our message*
 - `QUIT`

 # How to Make Your Own Rules (protocol)

 Now that we have a better understanding of Sockets.
 You’ll need to design a common structure for communicating.
-Lets say you want to send to your NodeJS server the temperature of you house.
+Lets say you want to send to your NodeJS server the temperature of your house.
 Your stream of bytes could look like this:

 `45,40.1,50,90,100,102.5`

 Where the `,` is the separator for each measurement.
 You can choose any character you want, but just so you know, the `,` will make your data compatible with the CSV (Comma Separated Values) format.
 Anyway, on the other end, you need some code that will check for the separator, and when that happens - you have your value.

 As you can see from this example, there is no header, or optional data.
-You decide what goes in you protocol.
+You decide what goes in your protocol.

 Based on this example above you could add humidity to our protocol like this.

 `45:80,40:85,32.1:82,50:89`

 In this case again, the `,` separates your set of data, where the `:` differentiate your data set.
 Remember, protocols need good documentation so other developers can make sense of them.
-Otherwise others won't be able to tell what is what just by looking ad the raw data.
+Otherwise others won't be able to tell what is what just by looking at the raw data.

 # Types - meaning: be aware how you send your data.